 Josefa’s action was warranted due to the circumstances which were endangering her physical safety.
 However, this catalytic moment was also based on an upheaval of repressed anger and frustration due to the consistent and overwhelming racist and oppressive experiences she had to endure over time.
 Josefa, in this moment, was not only defending herself but was fighting for the right to feel safe, the freedom to be herself, to be free of societal undertones meant to make her feel less worthy, and to be free from societal restrictions set up to ensure that she would fail at her life dreams.

-Josefa was ordered to be hung.
+Josefa was ordered to be hanged.
 In her true strength’s fashion, she took control of the moment.
 Josefa took the noose and slipped it over her head, quickly addressed the crowd, and then jumped, ultimately hanging herself.
 In that moment, Josefa was claiming her right to be a human, to be free of societal suffering and injustice.
-Ironically, the morning after one of America’s favorite holidays, the Fourth of July, Josefa had to proclaim her own independence through the act of her hanging, in a country founded on the belief in the God-given right of freedom and equality for all.
+Ironically, the morning after one of America’s favorite holidays, Independence Day (Fourth of July), Josefa had to proclaim her own independence through the act of her hanging, in a country founded on the belief in the God-given right of freedom and equality for all.

 Understanding Josefa’s messages this past month at moments felt like putting together a large puzzle.
 When her energy first arrived, much of it surrounded her story here in Downieville and all the hurt and anger that she endured.
 As the days went by, I began to notice another side of Josefa: the almost angelic being filled with knowledge and wisdom.
 This part of her energy was bright and light and engaging.
 Through that energy, she taught me that the only constant in emotion is its changeability.
 While emotions do provide information, they do not really offer any type of stability to our nature.
 Emotions are a very human experience and can often be a barrier to connecting and learning about our individual and true self.
 Josefa taught me that if you can still experience but also look past emotions, you will find your home of personal faith and love.
 This is the root of being.
 From this place, we can be stable and reliable for our own safety within the instability in expansions with growth.
 This lesson blew my mind on impact.
 I have practiced this technique steadily since receiving this lesson and have noticed some new and subtle shifts in my decision making process.
 They have allowed me to release resistance of the unknown influences in life and instead trust in my own love and faith in myself as the root of my stability.